Israel battles Hamas for a second day after mass incursion and trades fire with Lebanon's Hezbollah

 Hamas said it had planned for a long fight.
 “We are prepared for all options, including all-out war,” the deputy head of the Hamas political bureau, Saleh al-Arouri, told Al-Jazeera TV.
 “We are ready to do whatever is necessary for the dignity and freedom of our people.”

-The abduction of Israeli civilians and soldiers also raised a particularly thorny issue for Israel, which has a history of making heavily lopsided exchanges to bring captive Israelis home.
-Israel is holding thousands of Palestinians in its prisons.
+Israel has a history of making heavily lopsided exchanges to bring captive Israelis home.
 The military has confirmed that a “substantial” number of Israelis were abducted Saturday without giving an exact figure.

 An Egyptian official said Israel has sought help from Cairo to ensure the safety of the hostages, and that Egypt’s intelligence chief had contacted Hamas and the smaller but more radical Islamic Jihad group, which also took part in the incursion, to seek information.
 Egypt has often mediated between the two sides in the past.